thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ### www/index.js

-Oure project's entry file in development mode, it can be modified as the project's need.
+Our project's entry file in development mode, it can be modified as the project's need.
 When in production environment, the entry file will be `www/production.js`.

 The content of index.js is something like this: